 For our first several years, we had a residential campus in Liberia, West Africa, but eventually relocated to Austin, Texas as our program expanded to include participants from Liberia, Palestine, Afghanistan, and Uganda.
 Through our program, our Fellows received high school and college educations, developed as leaders in the areas they were passionate about, and began their paths to being true changemakers in the world.

 During the course of our work with these young people, we worked especially close with several to communicate their stories to the world and to share their hard-won wisdom on important issues.
 As first-hand experts on the social issues they had lived through, their active participation and leadership in crucial conversations brought meaningful change.
 Our Fellows program came to a conclusion in 2014, as the last of our Fellows graduated and transitioned into the next chapter of their lives.

-Since then, our organization has expanded as we developed our Change Agent Program to focus primarily on the power of these “voices of lived experience” coupled with powerful advocacy, media and leadership training to unleash a new brand of change makers into the world.
+Since then, our organization has expanded as we developed one of our programs – the Change Agent Program – to focus primarily on the power of these “voices of lived experience” coupled with powerful advocacy, media and leadership training to unleash a new brand of change makers into the world.

 SELECT PAST SPECIAL PROJECTS PORTFOLIO

 Strongheart worked with Francis, a father and grade-school teacher in northern Ghana, to produce FRANCIS — a highly impactful virtual reality film exploring his experience with mental illness.
 Four hundred health and finance ministers and other top development experts from around the world watched the film during the World Bank Group / International Monetary Fund 2016 Spring Meetings.
 Francis was the featured personal story of this high-level convening to put mental health on the global development agenda.